svaksha/aksh/Agam/guide_phd.md

 + [How to Write A Paper in Scientific Journal Style and Format](http://abacus.bates.edu/~ganderso/biology/resources/writing/HTWtoc.html).
 + 10-tips for writing for an [academic journal](http://www.theguardian.com/higher-education-network/blog/2013/sep/06/academic-journal-writing-top-tips).
 + How to structure the journal paper: http://writingajournalarticle.wordpress.com/structure/structure-the-paper/
++ Some excellent advice on research writing by @mnielsen : https://github.com/mnielsen/notes-on-writing/blob/master/notes_on_writing.md

 ## Journal Paper Structure
 ### Introduction
     State why the problem you address is important State what is lacking in the current knowledge